 People love these lodgings due to the hotel’s luxurious rooms.
 It’s also a convenient spot to start your sightseeing tour.
 When you walk out of the hotel, the station is just to the right.
 You can also get helpful directions from the staff, who will gladly point out the best undiscovered spots in the city.

 Hotel Granvia Hiroshima

 For a fun-filled stay in Japan, you need to rest your head at the Hotel Granvia Hiroshima.
-It’s got karaoke rooms, a gift shop, and it’s connected to one of the train stations.
+It’s got karaoke rooms, and a gift shop, and it’s connected to one of the train stations.
 The rooms are a little small unless you get a luxury suite.
 Keep in mind, however, that small rooms are typical in Japan.

-While the Hotel Granvia Hiroshima is connected to a train station, it’s a bit of a trip to nearby sites.
+While the Hotel Granvia is connected to a train station, it’s a bit of a trip to nearby sites.
 It takes about twenty minutes by train to reach the Hiroshima Memorial Peace Park and ten minutes to get to Hiroshima Castle.

 Candeo Hotels Hiroshima Hatchobori

 Conveniently located in the heart of Hiroshima, the Candeo Hotels Hiroshima Hatchobori is a top choice for those who plan to spend most of the trip visiting local attractions.
 While the rooms are more than adequate, the best feature of the hotel is its location.